rebelsky/sams-assorted-musings-reflections/diversity-in-cs.md

 in my field.
 These past few years, I've also turned my attention to racial diversity.
-At some point, I'd like to see us be more thoughtful about attracting and supporting students with disAbilities, making sure that our curriculum is accessible to students with visual, hearing, or other physical impairments.
+At some point, I'd like to see us be more thoughtful about attracting and supporting students with disAbilities, making sure that our curriculum is accessible to students with visual, hearing, or other physical impairments as well as to students beyond the neurotypical.
 Grinnell is clearly working hard to provide better support for such students, and I'd hope that we could be seen as a particularly supportive department.

 What do I do as an educator?
 What can I do?
 I feel fortunate that I'm not alone in prioritizing diversity.
 As I'll write in a separate essay,